-This winter the IKO loudspeaker array is coming to the UK, for the first time.
-Gerriet K. Sharma (www.gksh.net) and I will be presenting a range of concerts, workshops and lectures to introduce our work, and the speaker itself, whose presence impacts keenly on the compositional process.
+in winter 2019 the IKO loudspeaker array came to the UK, for the first time.
+Gerriet K. Sharma (www.gksh.net) and I presented a range of concerts, workshops and lectures to introduce our work, and the speaker itself, whose presence impacts keenly on the compositional process.

 There is no substitute for hearing IKO.